Welasco/AzureSentinelSyslog/README.md

  - **Network Troubleshooting**

-    The first part of the troubleshooting would be a confirmation the server is receiving data by checking log files or network trace.
+    First, we need to confirm that the server is receiving data by checking the log files or a network trace.

     You can check if all the services are listening in the right port by running the following command: